-I was born in San Bernardino County, and raised in Riverside County.
+I was born in San Bernardino County and raised primarily in Riverside County.
 I have lived or worked in numerous cities throughout the Inland Empire in my lifetime, including San Bernardino, Colton, Rialto, Fontana, Rancho Cucamonga, Redlands, Big Bear, Twin Peaks, Victorville, Palm Springs, Cathedral City, Palm Desert, Rancho Mirage, and Indio.
-I grew up in a very “blue collar” family, and I put myself through college and law school working in a variety of “blue collar” jobs starting at age 13.
-This personal experience and connection with my the local communities gives me an edge in preparing your case and speaking to juries on your behalf.
+I grew up in a very “blue collar” family, and I put myself through both college and law school, working in a variety of “blue collar” jobs starting at age 13.
+This personal experience, work ethic, and connection with the local communities gives me an edge in preparing your case and speaking to opposing counsel, judges, and juries on your behalf.
 I know the local geography very well, as well as the different types of people that inhabit them.

-While in high school, I competed successfully in the Riverside County Mock Trial Competition as an attorney, and upon graduation, I received the Law League of the Desert Scholarship.
-I knew that I wanted to practice criminal law from a very early age, and so, I geared my college education towards this end as much as I could.
+While in high school, I excelled in all subjects, graduating with a 4.4 GPA and receiving several awards.
+I also competed successfully in the Riverside County High School Mock Trial Competition as an attorney, and upon graduation, I received the Law League of the Desert Scholarship.
+I have frequently volunteered over the years coaching and judging local high school kids in mock trial competitions.
+I knew from a very early age that I wanted to practice criminal law, and so, I geared my college education to pursue this passion.

 Upon graduating from USD school of law in 1997, I sat for and passed the California State Bar Exam on my first attempt.
 While I was applying for jobs, I made appearances for other attorneys, until I was hired by the San Bernardino County Public Defender's Office in 1998.
 I worked as a Deputy Public Defender in that office for over 12 years.
 During my time, there, I embraced the opportunity to learn every aspect of criminal defense practice and to fine tune my craft.
 I proved my ability to efficiently and effectively handle a very high volume of misdemeanor cases very quickly, and so, I was promoted to do felony trial work after less than a year on the job.